-- 6.1 A robot will be considered damaged by the referee if it has serious breakages, it does not move correctly (eg. Rule 12) or respond to the ball. - 6.2 Players can only remove robots from the field after being given the referees permission following the Team Captain's request.
-This robot will be classified as damaged. - 6.3 A damaged robot will remain off the field for one minute or until a goal is scored. - 6.4 A damaged robot must be repaired before it is returned to the field.
-If a robot is not, or cannot be repaired, it will be excluded from the remainder of the game.

-- 6.5 A damaged robot can be returned to field after being given the referee's permission.
-The robot is to be placed in the team's own penalty area and not in a position that advantages that robot ie. Facing the ball. - 6.6 If a robot turns over on its own accord or from a collision with its own team's robot, it will be considered damaged. - 6.7 If a robot turns over as a result of a collision with an opposing robot, it will not be considered as damaged and can be righted by the referee and play will continue.
+- 6.1 A robot will be considered damaged by the judge if it has serious breakages, it does not move correctly (eg. Rule 12) or respond to the ball. - 6.2 Players can only remove robots from the field after being given the judges permission following the Team Captain's request.
+This robot will be classified as damaged. - 6.3 A damaged robot will remain off the field for one minute or until a goal is scored. - 6.4 If a robot is touched or removed without the judges permission a two minute time penalty will be incurred. - 6.5 A damaged robot must be repaired before it is returned to the field.
+If a robot is not, or cannot be repaired, it will be excluded from the remainder of the game. - 6.6 A damaged robot can be returned to the field after being given the judge's permission.
+The robot is to be placed in the team's own penalty area and not in a position that advantages that robot ie. Facing the ball. - 6.7 If a robot turns over on its own accord or from a collision with its own team's robot, it will be considered damaged. - 6.8 If a robot turns over as a result of a collision with an opposing robot, it will not be considered as damaged and can be righted by the judge and play will continue.